bourgesl/marlin-renderer/README.md

 ============

 Contributions are welcomed, get in touch with us on the [marlin-renderer](https://groups.google.com/forum/#!forum/marlin-renderer) Google Group and share your improvements via pull requests.
-Since we contribute this renderer into OpenJDK, we accept contributions only from people that have signed the [Oracle Contribution Agreeement](http://www.oracle.com/technetwork/community/oca-486395.html)
+Since we contribute this renderer into OpenJDK, we accept contributions from people that have signed the [Oracle Contribution Agreeement](http://www.oracle.com/technetwork/community/oca-486395.html) (very easy to do)

 Support our work
 ================

-To support our efforts on improving either Java2D or JavaFX rendering thanks to the Marlin & MarlinFX projects, I launched a gofundme campaign: https://www.gofundme.com/marlin-09
+To support our efforts on improving either Java2D or JavaFX rendering thanks to the Marlin & MarlinFX projects, please contribute to the gofundme campaign: https://www.gofundme.com/marlin-09

-Please contribute if you appreciate the Marlin renderer to send me a gift in return ...
+Please help if you appreciate the Marlin renderer:
+   * share your benchmark & test results (quality ?)
+   * write documentation should be improved & updated
+   * improve test cases, quality & unit tests

 Related projects
 ================

 [Mapbench](https://github.com/bourgesl/mapbench) provides benchmarking tools based on real world map painted by the [GeoServer](http://geoserver.org/) WMS server
+[Marlin-FX](https://github.com/bourgesl/marlin-fx) provides the Marlin renderer port into JavaFX Prism (shape rasterizer)

 Acknowledgments:
 ================